neurodebian/neurodebian/sphinx/faq.rst

 Why NeuroDebian?
 ----------------

-  In the course of our research endeavors |we| have joined the forces to develop a `PyMVPA -- Python framework for multivariate pattern analysis of neural data <http://www.pymvpa.org>`_.
-To provide convenient deployment for anyone using Debian-derived distribution this package repository was created.
-Besides PyMVPA_ project |we| collaborate with `NiPy team
+  In the course of our own research endeavors |we| have joined forces to develop `PyMVPA -- a Python framework for multivariate pattern analysis of neural data <http://www.pymvpa.org>`_.
+To conveniently deployment PyMVPA for anyone using Debian-derived distributions this package repository was created initially.
+Besides the PyMVPA_ project |we| collaborate with the `NiPy team
   <http://neuroimaging.scipy.org>`_ on various projects, such as NiBabel_ and
   NiPype_.
-Quickly NeuroDebian_ became our ultimate delivery mechanism for all the projects we develop and package, so they are readily available for deployment.
+Quickly NeuroDebian_ became the ultimate integrated environment for all these projects.
+We are now constantly working on enriching this environment with as many additional relevant software as possible.

 Why is NeuroDebian not a Pure Blend?
 ------------------------------------

-  Because there is not need for it to become one, as the existing Debian Pure Blends already offer the desired functionality *within* Debian.
+  Because there is no need for it to become one, as the existing Debian Pure Blends already offer the desired functionality *within* Debian.
 Similar to Pure Blends, NeuroDebian's goal is to provide software for neuroscientists using the Debian operating system, and therefore the ultimate goal is to get